Everything You Need to Know About Hot Tubs and Home Insurance

 The Good News is Your Liability is Covered

-In most cases, your own liability is covered.
-This means that if a guest has an accident in the tub or travels to another dimension, the costs of a suit brought against you will probably be covered by your home owner’s policy.
-That’s great since hot tub injuries increased 160% between 1990 and 2007, according to a report by Nationwide Children’s Hospital.
+In most cases, your liability is covered.
+Liability exposure means if a guest has an accident in your tub or travels to another dimension, the costs of a suit brought against you will probably be covered by your home owner's policy.
+That's great since hot tub injuries increased 160% between 1990 and 2007, according to a report by Nationwide Children's Hospital.
 Hot tub accidents or injuries for home residents are not covered; that falls under your health insurance plan.

 Since a hot tub on the property increases the risk of accident, you might consider upping your policy's liability limit if it's below $300,000.
 The Insurance Information Institute shows that 1 in 750 homeowners will make a claim related to liability or medical expenses.

 It's important to note that some insurance providers simply won't cover you with the additional risk that a hot tub introduces.
 When shopping for coverage, be sure that you mention the hot tub to make sure a provider will cover a house with a hot tub.

 The Bad News is the Hot Tub Is Not (sometimes)

 Unless you've explicitly added additional coverage for your hot tub, any damages to it may not be covered by your regular policy.

 A hot tub may be covered by Coverage B: Other Structures in some insurance policies.
 Other structures mean structures not physically attached to the main house structure and are covered by the same catastrophes as the main structure but at a different coverage limit.
 It is most common to have coverage for other structures at 10% of the dwelling coverage (coverage A).
 So if you have $300,000 in coverage on your home, you are likely to have $30,000 in coverage for other structures.

 However, some policies exclude coverage for free-standing hot tubs.
 In-ground hot tubs may come with different rules and limitations.
 Read your policy or speak with your insurance agent for what exactly your plan covers.